ddeflores/Sudoku-Solver/README.md

 # Sudoku Solver and Visualization
-This is a sudoku solver made using Python and Flask.
-Input a puzzle of your choice, or choose a premade one!
+This is a sudoku solver I made with Python and Flask for an Introductory AI course.
+You can input a puzzle of your choice, or choose a premade one!

 ## Getting Started
 You can either clone the repository or download the programming_project_2.ipynb notebook.